abdulqayyum98866/P4-log/README.md

-# P4-log
+# P4-log file.
-It has a code.
+It has a code with python script.